FallingSnow/h265ize/README.md

 > --debug :Debug mode; Print extra debugging information

-> --delete :Deletes source after encoding is complete and replaces it with new encode; STRONGLY NOT RECOMMENED
+> --delete :Deletes source after encoding is complete and replaces it with new encode; STRONGLY NOT RECOMMENDED

 > --disable-upconvert :Disable Upconvert; Stop converting Vobsub subs to srt; Only works with mkv's